Fishing - What You Need to Know About Using Nightcrawlers for Bait Fishing

 Using Dead or Weak Worms

-A tired or dead worm loses motion and scent appeal.
-Fish are less likely to strike it.
-Replace weak worms often.
+A dead or stressed worm loses the motion and scent that make it effective.
+Replace weak bait often.

 Overcomplicating the Setup

-Many anglers make the mistake of adding too much tackle.
-A simple rig is often more effective.
+Many anglers add too much tackle.
+In many situations, a simple rig is more effective.
 Let the worm do the work.

 Fishing in the Wrong Conditions

-Nightcrawlers can produce in many settings, but they are best in low light, cooler weather, and slightly stained or clear freshwater.
-In hot, bright conditions, fish may still bite, but results are often slower.
+Nightcrawlers can produce in many environments, but they are often best in low light, cooler weather, and moderately clear or slightly stained freshwater.
+In hot, bright conditions, fish may still bite, but the action is often slower.

 Ignoring Hook Size